-Input Format Notes Saliniity Transport Activation [card=CALC_SALINITY_TRANSPORT] [name=SalTrans, type=char, options=(ON,OFF), default=OFF] Turns on or off the salinity transport calculation.
+Input Format Notes Saliniity Transport Activation Turns on or off the salinity transport calculation.

 - The salinity must be specified at all open boundary conditions.
 In addition the input time series at each boundary must be at least as long as the simulation duration. - The salinity is NOT used to update the water density or viscosity during the simulation.
 The CMS uses a constant water density and viscosity.
 Therefore density gradients are ignored in the momentum equations. - Turning on the salinity transport increases the computational time because an additional transport equation needs to be solved.